exponea/exponea-android-sdk/Documentation/PUSH.md

    }
 }
 ```
-More info about deeplinks can be found at the google official docs [here](https://developer.android.com/training/app-links/deep-linking).
+More info about deeplinks can be found in the Google official docs [here](https://developer.android.com/training/app-links/deep-linking).